-Japan PM says blocked US Steel deal could hit investments
+Japan PM Says Blocked US Steel Deal Could Hit Investments

 Nippon Steel had touted the takeover as a lifeline for a US company that is long past its heyday, but opponents warned that the Japanese owners would slash jobs.

-But the US Chamber of Commerce noted that investment from the country's "important and reliable ally" Japan supports nearly one million American jobs.
+US Chamber of Commerce noted that investment from the country's“important and reliable ally” Japan supports nearly one million American jobs.

 “The decision also could have a chilling effect on international investment in America,” it warned.